Code-Institute-Submissions/vgopal02-UrbanStudio_AugResub/README.md

 ### Further Testing

--   The Website was tested on Google Chrome, Firefox and Safari browsers.
+-   The Website has been tested on Google Chrome, Firefox and Safari browsers.

--   The website was viewed on different devices such as Desktop, Laptop, iPhone5, iPhone 6/7/8 & iPhoneX and site has been designed to be responsive on devices with minimum 240px width upto desktop.
+-   The website has been viewed on different devices such as Desktop, Laptop, iPhone5, iPhone 6/7/8 & iPhoneX and site has been designed to be responsive on devices with minimum 240px width upto desktop.

--   The website was also viewed on a variety of different devices through Chrome Developer Tools.
+-   The website has also viewed on a variety of different devices through Chrome Developer Tools.

--  Testing was done to ensure that all pages were linking correctly.
+-  Testing has been done to ensure that all pages are linking correctly.

--  Friends and family members  across global locations ( US, India, Singpore and UK) were asked to review the site and document any bugs and/or user experience issues.
+-  Friends and family members  across global locations ( US, India, Singpore and UK) have been asked to review the site and document any bugs and/or user experience issues.

 ## Deployment

 ### GitHub Pages

-The project was created on gitpod and deployed to GitHub Pages using the following steps...
+The project has been created on gitpod and deployed to GitHub Pages using the following steps...

 1. Log in to GitHub and locate the [GitHub Repository](https://github.com/)